metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 Optional:

-- `flush_interval` (String) FlushInterval defines the interval, in milliseconds, in between flushes to the client while copying the response body.A negative value means to flush immediately after each write to the client.This configuration is ignored when ReverseProxy recognizes a response as a streaming response;for such responses, writes are flushed to the client immediately.Default: 100ms
+- `flush_interval` (String) FlushInterval defines the interval, in milliseconds, in between flushes to the client while copying the response body.
+A negative value means to flush immediately after each write to the client.
+This configuration is ignored when ReverseProxy recognizes a response as a streaming response; for such responses, writes are flushed to the client immediately.
+Default: 100ms

 <a id="nestedatt--spec--errors--service--sticky"></a>